 You may have come across this familiar phrase in your time.
 The author of this piece most certainly has: “Engage Brain Before Putting Mouth into Gear”.
 One of his ex-teachers had the sign above the chalkboard.
 He would have said to any pupil (about to put his or her foot in it): “Read the sign, Boy (or Girl).”
 Imagine if Facebook, Twitter, Snapchat, et al had this sign at the top of their pages.
 There could be fewer libellous tweets or salacious memes.
 There’s no way that any social media related sites from Afghanistan to Zimbabwe would do this.
 There would be cries of ‘censorship’ from Aberdeen to Zennor.
 Continue reading “The Ten Commandments of Ethical Social Media Posting”

-There has always been a battle in the Marketing industry between good and evil SEO, white-hat vs. black-hat techniques, ethical vs. non-ethical etc. Google and the many Search Engines have constantly evolved their algorithms to deter people from deliberately manipulating their websites in an attempt to gain higher rankings.
+There has always been a battle in the Marketing industry between good and bad SEO, white-hat vs. black-hat techniques, ethical vs. non-ethical etc. Google and the many Search Engines have constantly evolved their algorithms to deter people from deliberately manipulating their websites in an attempt to gain higher rankings.
 Following Google’s Webmaster Guidelines will help their ‘spiders’ to find, index, and rank your site.
-Continue reading “Good vs. Evil SEO – Which Path To Choose?”
+Continue reading “Good vs. Bad SEO Key Differences”

 Have you ever wondered what happens behind the scenes at Google every time somebody clicks that search button?
 Here at Net Sixty Six SEO we have put together an infographic which outlines the steps taken by Google to deliver relevant search results in lightning quick times.
 From the algorithms to the search results, we give a breakdown of each point and have even included a couple of interesting facts along the way.
 Continue reading “How Search Works – An Infographic”

 How the Investigatory Powers Bill could affect the way we browse and do business